BU-Spark/ds-boston-bpda-br-election/TEAM1/README.md

 # 2. Project Overview

-This repository our code and analysis created created for our CS506 Course Project.
+This repository contained code and analysis created for our CS506 Course Project.
 Our project sought to understand the composition of the Brazilian immigrant electorate.
 By analyzing data on the electorate collected for all Brazilian Presidential elections from 1998—2018, we sought to understand changing patterns among Brazilian immigrants that vote in Brazilian elections.
 After analyzing the electorate, we conducted additional analysis on Brazilian immigrant voting records to try and determine how community and demographic differences may influence voting patterns.

-Notably, our Project focused on answering these question for both the Brazilian Immigrant Electorate as a whole as well as for the 10 countries highest populations of Brazilian Immigrants (as of 2018).
+Notably, our Project focused on answering these questions for both the Brazilian Immigrant Electorate as a whole as well as for the 10 countries with the highest populations of Brazilian Immigrants (as of 2018).

 Contextual Note: Immigrants living in the US (or outside their home country) can still vote in national elections.

 # 3. Overview of Our Dataset
 For this project, we used two separate data sets.
 The first was the Brazilian electorate data set (provided by the client), which contains demographic data on Brazilian immigrant voters for the years 1998, 2002, 2006, 2010, 2014, and 2018.
 The second data set is the election data set, and it contains voting records for Brazilian immigrant voters for the same years.

-In addition, we utilized an additional dataset (provided by our client) which estimate the overall populations of the Brazilian Immigrant electorate in all countries around the world for the years 2008, 2011, 2014, and 2020 in order to estimate voter turnout for the years 2006, 2010, 2014, and 2018 respectively.
+In addition, we utilized an additional dataset (provided by our client) which provides estimates of the overall populations of the Brazilian Immigrant electorate in all countries around the world for the years 2008, 2011, 2014, and 2020 in order to estimate voter turnout for the years 2006, 2010, 2014, and 2018 respectively.

-All data may be found [here](./data) and a detailed description the features in the data may be found [here](./README_DataDescription.md)
+All data may be found [here](./data) and a detailed description of the features in the data may be found [here](./README_DataDescription.md)

 # 4. Overview of Our Codebase